italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **client_id**
     - Unique identifier of the Relying Party.
   * - **request_uri**
     - The HTTPs URL where the Relying Party provides the signed Request Object to the Wallet Instance.

-The URL is intentionally extended with a random URI fragment value, that uniquely identifies the transaction.
+..
+This is under discussion: The URL is intentionally extended with a random URI fragment value, that uniquely identifies the transaction.
 Eg: `https://relying-party.example.org/request_uri#that-random-fragment-we-mentioned`.
 It is RECOMMENDED that the length of the random fragment value is longer than 12 characters.

 Below a non-normative example of the response containing the required parameters previously described.

 .. code-block:: javascript

-  haip://authorize?client_id=`$client_id`&request_uri=`$request_uri`
+  haip://authorize?client_id=...&request_uri=...&discovery_uri=...

 The value corresponding to the `request_uri` endpoint MUST be randomized, according to `RFC 9101, The OAuth 2.0 Authorization Framework: JWT-Secured Authorization Request (JAR) <https://www.rfc-editor.org/rfc/rfc9101.html#section-5.2.1>`_ Section 5.2.1.